Nightjar Logo

 When to switch back to 3D

-Once the product design is locked and the brand needs precise technical visualization (engineering exploded views, exact material renders, motion graphics, AR or interactive product viewers, or assembly diagrams), 3D rendering becomes the right tool.
+Once the product design is finalized and the brand needs precise technical visualization (engineering exploded views, accurate material renders, motion graphics, AR or interactive product viewers, or assembly diagrams), 3D rendering becomes the right tool.
 The most common pattern is to use AI photography for the exploratory and pitch-ready phases, then move to 3D once the brand needs precision and reusability across assets like manuals, marketing campaigns, and AR experiences.

 Consistent and on brand AI photoshoots, optimized for conversion.